-Matches are played between First XI teams in Division One or Division Two.
+Matches are played between SAAS First XI teams, normally on Saturday afternoons.

-In each match, each team can bat for twenty overs unless all out, unless the match is reduced due to ground, weather or light conditions or unless a result is achieved.
+In each match, each team has the opportunity to bat for forty-five overs unless all out, unless the match is reduced due to ground, weather or light conditions or unless a result is achieved.

-All match results need to be entered into MyCricket by 5 p.m. the following Tuesday.
+All match results need to be entered into playerHQ by 5 p.m. the following Tuesday (for a Saturday match).